-LeGarrette Blount is an Eagle, and compared to other speculated landing spots (like the Giants), it's a good situation for him.
-With Philadelphia, he goes from one of the best spots for a touchdown-scoring running back to another.
+LeGarrette Blount should be the main running back for Philadelphia.
+The team has other backs, but he's definitely the most accomplished inside runner on the team, and he was out there on the first series in the exhibition opener (a touchdown drive).
+And it's a good situation for him.
+In Philadelphia, he goes from one of the best spots for a touchdown-scoring running back to another.

 Last year New England running backs (this is running backs only, leaving out touchdowns by other positions) scored 18 TDs on the ground.
 (All Blount.)
 Running backs from only three teams scored more.
 But Philadelphia was also pretty good, scoring 14 TDs from running backs.
 That tied for 7th.